o3de/o3de.org/content/docs/userguide/testing-debugging-intro.md

+description: ' Learn about the &ALYlong; tools that you can use to test builds, profile performance, and debug issues. '
+slug: testing-debugging-intro
+title: Profiling, Testing, and Debugging Game Projects
+---
 # Profiling, Testing, and Debugging Game Projects<a name="testing-debugging-intro"></a>

 Lumberyard includes a number of tools that are used for testing builds, profiling performance, and debugging various issues that may be encountered\.